 But what changes are prudent to make?
 Age UK mobility can help you decide on what adaptation are the best for you.
 Here are some great ideas.

 Downsize If Necessary

 Often enough, once the children have left the family home, the house you live in becomes too big to manage for just the two of you or on your own.
 So downsizing would be a suitable option to help make everything a little easier.
 You’ll likely save money on your bills, and it’ll take less time to clean.
 You may also save money on the purchase of a smaller property, which gives you more money to spend on your lifestyle and enjoying life to the fullest.

-Rainforest showers are a fantastic feature in a wet room and can feel very spa-like.
+Rainforest showers or steam showers are a fantastic feature in a wet room and can feel very spa-like.
 There are even ones you can get that come with an extra hose!

 Think About Additional Care

 There may come a time where additional care is needed, and if a care home isn’t for you, then it’s good to at least have some extra help coming in.
 Whether that’s ordering groceries online for delivery to a friend driving you to your doctors, it’s all part of getting that extra help when needed.
 There’s also the option of care assistants that can come out to your home if there’s no family or friends available to help out.